 - 3.2.1 Game Set Requirements.
-Each Game Set shall meet the following minimum requirements: - Each Game Set shall be made up of a finite number of Electronic Scratch Tickets; - b.
-All Scratch Tickets in a particular Game Set shall be of the same purchase price, not to exceed \$5.00, but a single Ticket may offer more than one opportunity to win a prize on the same wager; - The payout percentage for the entire Game Set shall be no less than 75% of the total purchase price of all tickets in the set combined; - d.
+Each Game Set shall meet the following minimum requirements: - a.
+Each Game Set shall be made up of a finite number of Electronic Scratch Tickets; - b.
+All Scratch Tickets in a particular Game Set shall be of the same purchase price, which shall not exceed \$5.00, with the exception that up to 15 percent of the Player Terminals in operation may have purchase prices of up to \$20.00 per Ticket.
+A single Ticket may offer an opportunity to enter another Game Set; - The payout percentage for the entire Game Set shall be no less than 75% of the total purchase price of all tickets in the set combined;

+- d.
 Each Game Set shall be assigned a unique serial number; and - e.
 Each ticket shall have a specific outcome and prize level associated with it. - 3.2.2 Game Set Verification Process.
-Prior to commencement of play, the Game Set shall be verified as to the total number of tickets in the set and the number of winners at each prize level, including the amounts of such prizes, and the number of non-winners.
+Prior to commencement of play, the initial Game Set shall be verified as to the total number of tickets in the set and the number of winners at each prize level, including the amounts of such prizes, and the number of non-winners.
 The verification standards which the Game Set must meet are those set forth in Section 3.3. - 3.2.3 Transmission of Subsets to Central Computer.
 Following verification of the Game Set, the Manufacturing Computer shall create ordered Scratch Ticket Subsets on demand from the Central Computer and transmit the ordered Subsets to it. - 3.2.4 Subset Requirements.
-Each Electronic Scratch Ticket Game Subset shall meet the following minimum requirements:

-- a.
-Within a given Game Set, each Subset shall be the same size and comprised of no less than 5,000, and no more than 10,000 Electronic Scratch Tickets, provided that in order to complete the distribution of all tickets in a Game Set, the final Subset derived from the Set may have less than the number of tickets in any other Subset and be less than 5,000; - Each Subset shall be individually and uniquely identified by the Game Set serial number and a unique serial number for each Subset assigned in the order in which the Subsets are created; - c.
-Scratch Tickets shall be dispensed from two or more Subsets of a given Game Set which have been securely stored in the Central Computer and which Subsets are rotated on a fixed and sequential, and not random basis; - d.
-Scratch Tickets shall be dispensed from a Subset in the order in that Subset in which they were held in the Central Computer; and - e.
-Once an Electronic Scratch Ticket has been dispensed to a Player Terminal from a Subset, it cannot be dispensed again. - 3.2.5 Completion of Game.
+Each Electronic Scratch Ticket Game Subset shall meet the following minimum requirements: - a.
+Within a given Game Set, each Subset shall be the same size and comprised of no less than 5,000, and no more than 10,000 Electronic Scratch Tickets, provided that in order to complete the distribution of all tickets in a Game Set, the final Subset derived from the Set may have less than the number of tickets in any other Subset and be less than 5,000; - Each Subset shall be individually and uniquely identified by the Game Set serial number and a unique serial number for each Subset assigned in the order in which the Subsets are created; - Once an Electronic Scratch Ticket has been dispensed to a Player Terminal from a Subset, it cannot be dispensed again. - 3.2.5 Completion of Game.
 A Scratch Ticket Game is deemed to be completed only when all of the Electronic Scratch Tickets in a Game Set have been dispensed or the Game Set has been taken out of play.
-If any game set is withdrawn from play before completion of the game, the Tribe shall ensure that at least 75% of the revenues received from sales of Electronic Scratch Tickets in that game have been, or in future Electronic Scratch Ticket Games will be, awarded to players. - 3.3 Data Required to be Available Prior to Commencement of an Electronic Scratch
+If any Game Set is withdrawn from play before completion of the Game, the Tribe shall ensure that at least 75% of the revenues received from sales of Electronic Scratch Tickets in that Game have been, or in future Electronic Scratch Ticket Games will be, awarded to players.

+- 3.3 Data Required to be Available Prior to Commencement of an Electronic Scratch